 Every time that we go out fishing, typically, search mode with an ice fishing spoon and finding the fish always kicks in.
 We ponder about fishing shallow and/or deep and try to start with a game plan.
 But as any angler knows, some game plans get thrown out and a new version needs to be created.

 Shallow water fishing allows you to get away with lighter baits, as you may only be fishing 6 feet of water.
-These lighter baits can get to the strike zone fairly quickly and back to hooking another fish, but, what happens when the fish are relating to deep water, 30 feet or more.
+These lighter baits can get to the strike zone fairly quickly and back to hooking another fish, but, what happens when the fish are related to deep water, 30 feet or more.

-Now, these lighter baits, can still be productive, but, by the time that you can get them down to the fishes level, more times than not, they have moved on.
+Now, these lighter baits can still be productive, but, by the time that you can get them down to the fish’s level, more times than not, they have moved on.
 Nothing more frustrating than watching them leave the screen of your electronics.

-The Eye-Dropper Spoon allows you to getting to these deeper fish much quicker and that in turn, allows you better chances of keeping the fish in the area.
+The Eye-Dropper Spoon allows you to get to these deeper fish much quicker and that in turn, allows you better chances of keeping the fish in the area.
 Lately, I have been tipping the spoon with half of the Impulse Stone Fly plastic and by bringing the size of the plastic down, this is more enticing to the more of the finicky fish.

 If the fish have moved off of your screen, you can rapidly jig the spoon while giving it some erratic movements for drawing them back.
 Also, you can pound the bottom with this spoon and that will create a disturbance in the silt which will also attract the fish back out of curiosity.